 In a continuation of the “How To” on drying an active starter previously posted here, we’ll look at the steps to revive that starter.
 A few people have asked how this is done or how long it takes to get a dried starter back to active duty.

-Our Mis en Place here is pretty simple: your starter flakes and some water.
+Our Mis en Place here is very simple: your starter flakes and some water.
 Here is the bag of dried starter I made from my ‘from scratch’ starter PJ in the other thread some 7 months ago.
 It has been kept in the freezer for most of that time.
 You may be using your own dried starter or a bit you got from a friend, a commercial one like Carl’s or King Arthur or specialty source starter from Sourdo.com… the specific source won’t make any difference, the reviving process is the same.

 A few hours later, the flakes will have disolved and turned the water milky when you give it a bit of a stir.
 It’s ok if the granules aren’t all disolved completely; a few errant lumpy granules won’t be a problem.
 We’re now ready for step 2.